JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L4-Combine_data_using_Lookups.md

     * There is definitely an advantage to using range names.
 We will change our VLOOKUP reference table_array value to a range name.
 <br>

-#### Exercise: Use VLOOKUPs to fetch data from other tables - 15 min
+#### Exercise 1: Use VLOOKUPs to fetch data from other tables - 15 min
 * Work in pairs
 * Fetch data from other worksheets using VLOOKUPs
   * Match strings
   * Match numerical values
+* *This is a high five opportunity!:*  Congratulations on your first use of Lookups!!
 <br>

 ### Combine data from different sources using HLOOKUP - 10 min